 Simple felt ornament | Stone Mountain & Daughter Fabrics, Berkeley

 Felt is my favorite material when sewing and crafting with kids.
 It doesn’t need to be hemmed and its texture makes it easier to cut and sew with.
 Stonemountain & Daughter has both acrylic felt and the real deal… wool felt!
 When I was little, my mom made felt ornaments with me and my brothers.
 I can’t wait until my daughter is old enough to start sewing, until then, we’ll pick up some materials and see what she comes up with.

 Location: 2518 Shattuck Avenue, Berkeley

 Gold metallic and all things glittery are their specialties.
 I used to think putting tinsel on my tree was not my style until I discovered this magical shop.
 It has everything I didn’t know I wanted!
 For a truly sparkling tree, we’ll create a garland out of vintage ribbons, metallic thread, and real sequins.
 If we get hungry, both Cafe Leila and Casa Latina are just a couple blocks away.

 Materials: vintage ribbons, metallic thread, sequins, and other sparkly bits and bobs

 Location: 1659 San Pablo Avenue, Berkeley

 Homemade playdough | Berkeley Bowl

-My daughter's two favorite things to do right now are playing with playdough and helping me in the kitchen.
+My daughter’s two favorite things to do right now are playing with playdough and helping me in the kitchen.
 I use an easy playdough recipe we can make together and satisfy both her passions!
-I love the bulk food section for the main ingredient, flour, I also pick up an essential oil, like peppermint, to give our playdough a special scent.
+I love the bulk food section for the main ingredient, flour, I also pick up essential oils, like peppermint, to give our playdough a special scent.